gholness1/CarND-Vehicle-Detection/GaryHolness_writeup.md

 bin orientation (i.e. more bins) means identification of more slight variations in edge information.
 This can be useful condidering that car bodies are slanted (curvy in actuality) thus providing features good at picking out different types of cars.
+For this reason, I used orient=12 (line 508) to have a little bit more fine grained distinction among edge orientations.

-Pixels per cell pix_per_cell= 10 because I wanted a larger area over which to describe pixel information.
+Pixels per cell pix_per_cell= 10 (line 509) because I wanted a larger area over which to describe pixel information.
 I call this a larger "capture range" because the gradient information, if representing a larger area 10 x 10, will encode color/shape information in context.
 That is, the relationship between adjacent pixels across a larger extent.
 What makes a car